Skip to Main Content

 In this report, we explore New York’s unique advantages, we look at how the FinTech Innovation Lab is addressing some of the sector’s challenges, and we discuss how fintech supporters can help the city realize its full potential.

 Fintech Innovation LabThe Fintech Innovation Lab is a 12-week program that takes place every Spring, connecting big thinkers with big business.
-Applications for the New York program are due December 5, 2014.

 Find out moreFollow us on twitter @FinTechLab

 Since 2008, global investment in fintech ventures has tripled to nearly $3 billion.
 This trend is set to continue, with global investment on track to grow to up to $8 billion by 2018.
 With its huge financial center, New York has become the fastest growing market for fintech investment in the United States and second in the world after Silicon Valley for annual deal flow and investment.

 The FinTech Innovation Lab—now in its fourth year—shows just how effective the relationship between entrepreneurs and financial institutions can be.
 Since participating in the program, the Lab’s 18 alumni have raised $76 million and one company was acquired for $175 million.

 Despite New York’s progress in establishing itself as a leading fintech center, it has yet to give birth to a new generation of fintech companies substantial in size that could solidify its standing—and this is a problem.
 The city’s relatively low fintech profile is limiting its ability to attract influential capital.